 - Pardon me – This phrase is interchangeable with "excuse me."
 Pardon me sounds more formal.

 - I beg your pardon – Some people, particularly those who learned manners from Southern belle moms, would never have said, "What?" when asking someone to repeat what they'd just said.
-I was always told that "I beg your pardon" was much more polite and less harsh.
-The origin of this phrase makes me smile because it means to release someone from punishment.
+Many of us were told that "I beg your pardon" was much more polite and less harsh.
+The origin of this phrase makes us because it means to release someone from punishment.